tdwg/website/conferences/2023/session-list/index.md

 {:id="sym14"}
 ### SYM14 Biodiversity informatics in Asia: Innovations & challenges

+Session type
-Session type: Symposium (unsolicited presentations considered)
+: Symposium (unsolicited presentations considered)

+Organizers
-Organizers: Vijay Barve, Natural History Museum of Los Angeles County, Los Angeles, California, USA, <vijay.barve@gmail.com>; Arjan Basu Roy, Nature Mates Nature Club, Kolkata, West Bengal, India, <naturemates@gmail.com>; Daphne Hoh, Taiwan Biodiversity Information Facility, Taipei, Taiwan, <daphnehohzhiwei@gmail.com>
+: Vijay Barve, Natural History Museum of Los Angeles County, Los Angeles, California, USA, <vijay.barve@gmail.com>; Arjan Basu Roy, Nature Mates Nature Club, Kolkata, West Bengal, India, <naturemates@gmail.com>; Daphne Hoh, Taiwan Biodiversity Information Facility, Taipei, Taiwan, <daphnehohzhiwei@gmail.com>

 The Asian continent is one of the most biodiverse regions in the world, boasting a diverse range of ecosystems and a multitude of endemic species.
 Biodiversity informatics plays a crucial role in conserving and understanding this richness.
 In this context, a growing community of practitioners in Asia is continuously developing new tools, technologies, and data-sharing platforms to support the study and conservation of biodiversity.